collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql/edit.rst

 		}
 	}

-The ``existingRecordPolicy`` parameter controls behavior when a record with the specified `idno` value is already present.
+The ``existingRecordPolicy`` parameter controls behavior when a record with the specified `idno` value (or other specified criteria, as described in the next section) is already present.

 .. csv-table:: `existingRecordPolicy` values
    :header: "Value", "Description"